aharonw/Secret-Message-For-Aharon/README.md

 Dear github.com/aharon,

+My name's Aharon too!
 You have a github username I would absoultely LOVE to have.
-My name's Aharon too!

-Please email me at aharon.wasserman@gmail if there's any chance you would be willing to strike a deal for your username.
+If there's any chance you would be willing to strike a deal for your username -- please email me:

+aharon.wasserman[at]gmail.com

 From one Aharon to another.
 Do me a solid.

-With hope,

 Aharon